adaeris/adaeris.github.io/warriorsquiz.md

 3. Who killed Redtail?

-4. Which apprentice wanted to fight at sunningrocks to be a warrior?
+4. Which apprentice wanted to fight at snakerocks to be a warrior?
 Who went with them?

 5. Who is deputy after Tigerclaw?